FCap5/ReadMe_Generator/Generated_README.md

 ## Project Description

-This is an easy-to-use README Generator.
+This is an easy-to-use README.md Generator.
 By answersing a few simple promts, this app will provide the user with a thorough and well-organized README.md file

 ## Table of Contents